Primula sect. Dodecatheon

 Primula sect.
 Dodecatheon is a section of herbaceous flowering plants in the family Primulaceae.
 Primula species in this section were formerly placed in a separate genus, Dodecatheon.
 The species have basal clumps of leaves and nodding flowers that are produced at the top of tall stems rising from where the leaves join the crown.
 The genus is largely confined to North America and part of northeastern Siberia.
 Common names include shooting star, American cowslip, mosquito bills, mad violets, and sailor caps.
 A few species are grown in gardens for their showy and unique flower display.

 The stamens are thrust out with the sepals bent back.
 The flowers are pollinated by bees, which grab hold of the petals, and gather pollen by vibrating the flowers by buzzing their wings (buzz pollination).
 The vibration releases pollen from the anthers.

 Taxonomy

-Carl Linnaeus created the genus Dodecatheon in Species Plantarum in 1753.
+Carl Linnaeus described the genus Dodecatheon in Species Plantarum in 1753.
 Dodecatheon could be distinguished by its buzz-pollinated flowers, with reflexed petals and projecting styles and anthers.
 Repeated molecular phylogenetic studies agreed with morphological and cytological evidence that Dodecatheon was most closely related to one of the subgenera of Primula, P. subgen.
 Auriculastrum, so that if Dodecatheon is kept separate from Primula, then Primula is not monophyletic.
 Accordingly, in 2007, Austin R. Mast and James L. Reveal reduced the genus Dodecatheon to Primula sect.
 Dodecatheon of P. subgen.
 Auriculastrum, and provided names in Primula for all former Dodecatheon species.